Citroen C1 updated for 2018 with new tech and a refreshed engine

 The biggest change comes under the bonnet, with the arrival of an updated three-cylinder petrol engine.
 No surprise here really – it’s the same engine found in the newly facelifted Toyota Aygo (which shares the C1's platform) and it produces 71bhp.
 It’s likely to boast improved official fuel economy figures too, the combined cycle number swelling to around the 72mpg mark.
 Both a five-speed manual and an automatic version will be offered.

 Marking the arrival of the 2018 C1, two special edition models have been confirmed for the UK.
 The C1 Elle arrives with similar styling tweaks to the larger C3 Elle, while the C1 Urban Ride takes after the concept of the same name from 2014.
-It drops that car’s mechanical revisions, but carries over some of its crossover inspired styling.
-Both are based on range topping Flair versions of the C1, and go on sale in the UK on 1 May.
-The C1 Elle will be priced from £12,705, while the Urban Ride arrives from £12,225.
+It drops that car’s mechanical revisions, but carries over some of its crossover inspired styling. the cheapest model in the C1 range is now the Urban Ride, starting at £12,945.
+The mid-range Shine comes in at £13,435 and the top-spec Shine Airscape starts from £14,435.
+Citroen has ditched the three-door model, leaving only the five-door body style.

 Read our in-depth guide to the Citroen C1 here.